 Dawah Inviting others to Islam, teaching them about Islam

 Dhikr (the plural is Adhkaar) are Remembrances of Allah (SWT), praising of Allah.
 Dhikr is made in one's heart (and by continually repeating praises of Allah: "Subhanallah", "Allahu Akbar", "Alhumdulillah", "La illaha illallah", etc. )

 Dhuhr This is the second compulsory prayer of the day to be given at midday; Four ruk’ah in length.
-Its exact time varies for each geographic location, so it’s necessary to obtain a prayer calendar for your local area.
+Its exact time varies for each geographic location, so it’s necessary to obtain a for your local area.

 Dua’a Prayer to ask Allah (SWT) for something that you want or need.
 Du'aa can be said in one's own language.

 Eid Al-Adha This is the Islamic holiday commemorating the willingness of the Prophet Ibrahim (AS) to sacrifice his son Isma'il.
 The holiday falls on the 10th day of the Islamic month of Dhu al-Hijjah and lasts for four days.
 Celebrations start after the descent of the Hajj from Mount Arafat (a hill east of Mecca), which is part of the rituals in Hajj.

 Eid Al-Fitr This is the Islamic holiday following the month of Ramadan.
 It lasts three days.